 Elizabeth has been selected for inclusion in Super Lawyers for her work in the area of Employment and Labor Law and is included in The Best Lawyers in America® for her work in the area of workers' compensation law.
 She is a member of the Polk County and Iowa State (Workers' Compensation and Labor and Employment Law Sections) Bar Associations and serves as a Drake Law Women Advisory Board Member.
 She is also a member of the Iowa Association of Workers’ Compensation Attorneys.
-Elizabeth is active in the community as a Commissioner on the Iowa Commission on the Status of Women, serves on the Iowa Department of Human Rights Board, is a member of the Board of Directors for the Des Moines Pastoral Counseling Center, a member of the Board of Directors of House of Mercy and serves on the Board of Directors for the Junior League of Des Moines.
+Elizabeth is active in the community as Chair of the Iowa Commission on the Status of Women, serves on the Iowa Department of Human Rights Board, is a member of the Board of Directors for the Des Moines Pastoral Counseling Center, a member of the Board of Directors of House of Mercy and serves on the Board of Directors for the Junior League of Des Moines.
 She previously served on the Broadlawns Advocacy Circle, working on its mental health awareness campaign, has served as the President of the Board of Directors of the Young Women's Resource Center, is a graduate of and a past member of the Board of Governors of the Greater Des Moines Leadership Institute.
 She also serves other non-profit organizations in varying capacities.

 Elizabeth received her B.A. in Political Science and International Studies from Miami University in Oxford, Ohio and her J.D., with honors, from Drake University.
 She was admitted to the Iowa bar in 2002 and subsequently admitted to practice before the United States District Courts for the Northern and Southern Districts of Iowa and the United States Eighth Circuit Court of Appeals.